cyberscribe/d20datascience/README.md

 ## Acknowledgments

-Thanks to Robert Staton for providing review.
+Thanks to Robert Staton and [Matteo Ferla](http://home-matteo-ferla.a3c1.starter-us-west-1.openshiftapps.com/dnd) for reviewing and commenting on this research.

 ## Legal Disclaimer